 Follow the full template in best ETF screener workflow.

-Wednesday — heat map ranking (20 minutes)
+Wednesday, equity heat map ranking (20 minutes)

 Read how to read a stock heat map if percentile color is new to your process.
+For fund comparison steps, see how to compare ETFs.

-Thursday — evidence review (30 minutes)
+Thursday, evidence review (30 minutes)

 Open detail on two or three names that moved most.
 Confirm fundamentals, dividend history, and valuation metadata.
-Respect blank cells — they mean insufficient data, not a hidden weak score.
+Respect blank cells, they mean insufficient data, not a hidden weak score.

-Friday — digest and notes (10 minutes)
+Friday, digest and notes (10 minutes)

 Scan Buydy email digests and blog summaries for sector shifts you might have missed mid-week.
 Write three bullets: what changed, what stayed, what to watch next week.